Back to Case Studies

 Example Exception or Incident

-Shortly after deployment, the system detected a payment failure for a student enrolled in a six-month certification program.
-The failure occurred due to an expired credit card.
+Approximately three weeks after deployment, the system detected a payment failure for a student enrolled in a six-month cybersecurity certification program.
+The failure occurred because the student's credit card had expired — a common failure mode that the organization had previously addressed through manual follow-up scheduled during the next billing review.

 Systems Integrated